kristianmandrup/infomatrix-blog/_posts/modules-everywhere.md

 Where does it all end?
 Would be nice to have *ES6 Harmony* in major browser already... but we will still need to wrap legacy libraries for years to come using one of these solutions mentioned above (or some other way!).

+### And Finally...

+Perhaps the best article I have found that gives a good overview and practical examples is [this one](http://blogs.telerik.com/kendoui/posts/13-05-08/requirejs-fundamentals)

+Happy coding!! :)